prebid/prebid-server-java/docs/config-app.md

 - `amp.max-timeout-ms` - maximum operation timeout for OpenRTB Amp requests.
 - `amp.timeout-adjustment-ms` - reduces timeout value passed in Amp request so that Prebid Server can handle timeouts from adapters and respond to the AMP RTC request before it times out.
 - `amp.custom-targeting` - a list of bidders whose custom targeting should be included in AMP responses.
-- `amp.generate-bidrequest-id` - overrides bidrequest.id with generated uuid if true.
-Default value is false.

 ## Timeout notification
 - `auction.timeout-notification.timeout-ms` - HTTP timeout to use when sending notifications about bidder timeouts